hlabrana/WebResume/README.md

 # WebResume

 This is my SourceCode for my personal web resume.
-Developed with HTML y CSS.
+Developed with HTML and CSS.